MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-03.md

 ### Development Experience on Sui

 * The [2024H1 Sui Developer Roadmap](https://forums.sui.io/t/sui-developer-roadmap-2024/45229) has been posted to the Sui Developer Announcements forum.
+* We've added a [reference implementation for Asset Tokenization](https://docs.sui.io/guides/developer/advanced/asset-tokenization) to aid builders in representing real-world assets on-chain.

 ### Tools